EdmilDM/serverless-api/README.md

 # serverless-api

 This API was made with Serverless framework and Node.js.
-Since the scope was so small, I felt that making a test suite would be overkill and just decided to test manually.
+Since the scope was so small, I felt that setting up a test suite would be overkill and just decided to test manually.

 It has 3 endpoints, 2 which are GET and 1 POST.